chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
+    Hi Nick, just wanted say a Big Thank you for organizing our trip.
+Constantine was an excellent guide and very informative.
+We had a great day on your beautiful island.
+Kind regards.
+Linda, Christopher, Olive and Anne (Oct 14th) Ireland Dublin

     Hello Nicolas!
 We had an amazing day in Rhodes.
 Everything exceeded our expectations.
 Stamos was absolutely perfect for us.
 He took excellent care of us and shared his love and expertise about Rhodes with our group.
 5 stars!!
 Until next time!
 Donna C. (Oct 9th) USA

     Hello Nicholas, thank you for providing the best trip around Rhodes.
 We definitely will remember it.
 It was very special and unique for us.
 The places we saw were astonishing with a great history behind them.
 Greetings to Kostas too!
 Have a great day.
-Sevilia S. (Oct 8th ) Limburg, Hessen, Germany
+Sevilia S. (Oct 8th) Limburg, Hessen, Germany

     Thank you so much Nick.
 I received so many compliments regarding the tour.
 It really was you that should receive the compliments.
 Everyone felt the value for the money was incredible.
 We loved the whole tour.
 Again, thank you for a wonderful tour, Kiki the tour guide and the driver Dimitris were just fantastic.
 Let me know where I can add my review, Enjoy your beautiful island!!
 Helen C. and Group (Oct 5th) Roswell, GA, USA